terraform-ibm-modules/terraform-ibm-ocp-service-mesh/modules/east-west-waypoint/README.md

     istio.io/dataplane-mode: ambient
     istio-discovery: enabled
-    istio.io/use-waypoint: east-west-waypoint  # all services and pods in this namespace use the waypoint
+    istio.io/use-waypoint: east-west-waypoint  # all services and pods in this namespace use the waypoint istio.io/use-waypoint-namespace: waypoint-ns # if waypoint gateway is present in same namespace as application namespace then this field can be omitted
 ```

 #### Example — Enroll a single Service